nuekaze/vtuber-tracker-for-blender-manual/en.md

 The "Neutral" vowel is when you are silent.
 Calibrate this with your mouth closed and a neutral face.

+## Recording
+You can record shapekeys and bones separately or together by checking the boxes.
+This will insert a new keyframe each time the model updates.
+In order to record it you press play on the timeline.
+If there already is a recording the model may stutter as it can not decide which pose to show.
+As long as your framerate for the tracker is greater than the framerate of the project, all keyframes should be overwritten by new ones and stuttering should not happen.

+You can prevent the tracker from applying any data by using the disable checkboxes.
+Lets say you have recorded motion and only want to record the shapekeys, you can check "Disable bones" and it will not change any bone positions.

 ## Reset pose

 This button will re-center your model to the initial position.
 If your model